AI influencer generator: create virtual influencers in minutes

 Stop waiting on influencer partnerships or production teams.
-With HeyGen’s AI Influencer Generator, you can create multiple influencer-style variations without hiring any talent.
+With HeyGen’s AI Influencer Generator, you can create multiple influencer-style variations without having to hire talent.

-Test hooks, try out different angles, and scale campaigns faster than ever with lifelike AI avatars acting as digital influencers.

 Create scroll-stopping influencer videos with AI avatars